ABAAD

 Food Security

-Over 5.3 million meals have been delivered to displaced families since 2 March — but food is getting harder to afford.
+Over 8.5 million meals and 108,563 RTE kits have been delivered to displaced families since 2 March — but food is getting harder to afford.
 Prices are up 6% since February, bread costs 17% more, and 80% of shops in El Nabatieh and two-thirds in the South are non-operational.
 Partners are scaling up cash assistance for families outside shelters where markets still function.

 Shelter & NFI